theupdateframework/specification/tuf-spec.md

 without a version prefix whenever it is updated.
 This is required because timestamp metadata is the only metadata file that may be requested without known version numbers.
-It is OPTIONAL for an implementation to write identical copies at VERSION_NUMBER.timestamp.EXT for record-keeping purposes.
+It is OPTIONAL for an implementation to write identical copies of timestamp.EXT to the respective VERSION_NUMBER.timestamp.EXT for record-keeping purposes.

 Most importantly, metadata file formats SHALL NOT be updated to refer to the names of metadata or target files with their consistent snapshot prefix